 We're translating ideas in psychology into practical solutions to develop tools to improve lifestyles and wellbeing.

-In the Centre for Situated Action and Communication, we're studying psychological phenomena in relation to the context and situation in which it emerges.
+Through our research, we're studying psychological phenomena in relation to the context and situation in which it emerges.

 Interested in a PhD in Psychology?